Castlewellan: Transport

 Castlewellan railway station was opened on 24 March 1906 by the Great Northern Railway of Ireland, but closed on 2 May 1955.

 Trains used to connect Newcastle and Belfast via Lisburn.

 Events

 The Celtic Fusion International Musical Arts Festival was held annually in the town for a number of years, starting in 2002.

 The Soma Festival is an annual festival held in the town since 2013.
 It is a festival of live music, family, well-being, food and drink.

 Sport

-The local Gaelic Athletic Association club, Castlewellan GAC, is based in the village.
+The local Gaelic Athletic Association club, Castlewellan GAC, is based in the town.
 Other local sports clubs include the association football (soccer) club, Castlewellan Town FC.
 Kilmegan Amateur Boxing Club is situated in the outskirts of the town and takes its name from the town's parish name.

 Castlewellan lake plays host to the Queen's Regatta, and formerly hosted the annual Irish University Rowing Championships.
 Castlewellan Forest Park hosted the All British Open Field Archery Championships in May 2011.

 Demography

+2021 census

+On the day of the 2021 census (21 March 2021), the usually resident population of Castlewellan was 2,822, accounting for 0.15% of the NI total.
+Of these: